Trusted by 100,000+ organizations globally

 Alongside traditional uses of school safety grants for school security cameras, access control systems and trained law-enforcement officers, K‑12 educators may wish to explore a number of creative ways to spend school security funding to maximize the value of their proposals and secure larger awards.
 Ideas include:

-• STEM programs — Grants such as ESSER funds for school security are focused on negating learning loss amongst students alongside improving on-site security, meaning funds can reasonably be spent on educational tools like robotics kits and lab equipment, as well as math and coding programs.
+STEM programs — Grants for school security are focused on negating learning loss amongst students alongside improving on-site security.
+Funds can reasonably be spent on educational tools like robotics kits and lab equipment, as well as math and coding programs.

 Security and safety grants for schools can be used to help K‑12 school administrators secure funding for improvements to physical security systems, dedicated school resource officers, staff/student training and, in some cases, technologies and equipment intended to improve learning resources and infrastructure.